thrasher-corp/gocryptotrader/docs/FILES.md

 File | Reason
 --- | ---
-config.json | Config file which GoCryptoTrader loads from (can be overridden by the `-config` command line parameter). currency.json | Cached currency list of fiat and cryptocurrency details
+config.json or config.dat (encrypted config) | Config file which GoCryptoTrader loads from (can be overridden by the `-config` command line parameter). currency.json | Cached list of fiat and digital currencies